 Lack of Awareness

 The flip side of adult awareness is that the thrice-failed-third-grade neighborhood meanie named Spike who jumps out in the schoolyard and demands little kids' lunch money is a bully of yesteryear.
-Today's bullies-particularly those that use relational aggression to hurt and humiliate-are often brilliant social diagnosticians who know how to manipulate their teachers just as effectively as they know how to torture their peers.
-Yes, the straight-A Student Council President may well be the bully that "rules the school" safely below the radar of his unsuspecting teachers.
+Today's bullies—particularly those who use relational aggression to hurt and humiliate—are often brilliant social diagnosticians who know how to manipulate their teachers just as effectively as they know how to torture their peers.
+Yes, the straight-"A" student council president may well be the bully that "rules the school" safely below the radar of his unsuspecting teachers.

 The Teacher's Plate Runneth Over

 While I am of the conviction that school personnel are responsible for keeping kids safe, I am equally convinced that teachers today have so much on their plates that safeguarding kids' emotional well-being is a real challenge for them.
 Nonetheless, be clear; I believe that educators and parents share a collective responsibility to create a culture in which bullying is unacceptable and to protect kids from physical and psychological harm.
 When schoolchildren are bullied relentlessly and without adult intervention, they have difficulty succeeding academically.
 For this reason alone (notwithstanding their moral obligation), bullying is a problem educators are duty-bound to address.

 Bullying among school-aged children is widely regarded as an epidemic problem in the United States.
 If there were an easy solution to the problem, it would have been suggested and implemented long ago.
 You wouldn't be thinking about it and I wouldn't be writing about it.
 Getting a handle on bullying in schools is a complex challenge that leaves many educators feeling overwhelmed and helpless.
 More often than they would care to admit, the teacher who downplays an incident of bullying is the teacher who simply has no idea how to handle the problem in his classroom.